 This removable appliance stimulates forward growth of the lower jaw.
 Bionators are commonly used to correct severe overbites and overjets (upper teeth sticking out).
 The biggest advantages of this appliance are that it’s easy to use and it can be removed to eat and maintain proper oral hygiene.

 A Herbst Appliance attaches to both the upper and lower rear molars on both sides of the jaw, connecting them with an adjustable tube on either side.
 Dr. Sarkis Euksuzian will then adjust this tube according to your orthodontic situation, applying a mild pressure and causing the jaws to move gradually over time and improve the alignment of the upper and lower jaws.

 No matter what your orthodontic situation, at Euksuzian Orthodontics, we’re here to help you achieve the smile of your dreams.
 We’re proud to provide a wide variety of orthodontic treatments to our patients, and we’ll take the time to work with you and answer any questions you may have about your treatment.
-Feel free to call us at (609) 654-0600 for our Medford office or (856) 234-2992 for our Moorestown office with any questions, reach out to us at our contact page, or use our complimentary exam request form to schedule an appointment at either of our offices.
+Feel free to call us at (609) 654-0600 for our Medford office with any questions, reach out to us at our contact page, or use our complimentary exam request form to schedule an appointment at our office.
 We can’t wait to hear from you, and we’re excited to help you achieve the healthy, beautiful smile you deserve!